Futures and the Async Syntax

 The key elements of asynchronous programming in Rust are futures and Rust’s async and await keywords.

 A future is a value which may not be ready now, but will become ready at some point in the future.
-(This same concept shows up in many languages, sometimes under other names like “task” or “promise”.)
+(This same concept shows up in many languages, sometimes under other names such as “task” or “promise”.)
 Rust provides a Future trait as a building block so different async operations can be implemented with different data structures, but with a common interface.
 In Rust, we say that types which implement the Future trait are futures.
 Each type which implements Future holds its own information about the progress that has been made and what “ready” means.

 The async keyword can be applied to blocks and functions to specify that they can be interrupted and resumed.
 Within an async block or async function, you can use the await keyword to wait for a future to become ready, called awaiting a future.
 Each place you await a future within an async block or function is a place that async block or function may get paused and resumed.
+The process of checking with a future to see if its value is available yet is called polling.

 Our First Async Program